Vluuks/AndroidPractice/Week3/Content.md

         }

 This will leave us with some things to take care of: we need to be able to instantiate our adapter and we need to define what should be rendered for every entry in our list.
-This is similar to the functionalities of the plain Java adapter class, which also had some representation of a layout (the `enum`)
+This is similar to the functionalities of the plain Java adapter class, which also had some representation of a layout (the `enum`) and of course a constructor.

+Like with our plain Java class, the actual iteration is handled behind the scenes.
+In the plain Java example, the `ListContainer` class handled making calls to the adapter's `createRow()` method.
+In Android, the iteration is handled by the list container as well.
+This means that there is no need to iterate over your list inside the adapter class.

 <a name="adding-constructor"></a>